garylirocks/quickrefs/azure-active-directory.markdown

 ## Users

 - User types:
-  - Member (could be defined in this AAD, another ADD, or synced from on-prem AD)
+  - Member (could be defined in this AAD, another AAD, or synced from on-prem AD)
   - Guest (accounts from other cloud providers)
 - Users with Global Administrator or User Administrator role can create new users
 - When you delete an account, the account remains in suspended state for 30 days